uwiger/edown/doc/edown_make.md

 The `edown_make` escript also accepts `-pa P` and/or `-pz P` flags as a means of locating the edown byte code.

-Note, however, that the function `edoc_make:main/1` only expects the config file as an input argument, corresponding to
+Note, however, that the function `edown_make:main/1` only expects the config file as an input argument, corresponding to

-`escript edoc_make.beam ConfigFile`
+`escript edown_make.beam ConfigFile`

 (The reason for this is that if the beam file can be passed directly to the escript command, setting the path should also be doable that way).